South Korea–Turkey relations

-South Korean–Turkish relations (대한민국-튀르키예 관계; Güney Kore-Türkiye ilişkileri) are the foreign relations between South Korea and Turkey.
+South Korea–Turkey relations (Güney Kore-Türkiye ilişkileri) are the foreign relations between South Korea and Turkey.
 The Turkish embassy is in Seoul, while the South Korean embassy in Ankara and a consulate general in Istanbul.
 Both countries are members of the G20.

 History

 Early contact can be traced back to antiquity, when the Göktürks had supported ancient Goguryeo, a Korean kingdom, during their expansion and also assisted them against Tang Chinese forces.
 As both Göktürks and Goguryeo were threatened by the Tang dynasty of China, they formed a political, economic, and military alliance.
 Göktürk soldiers assisted Goguryeo in many battles, including in the war against Silla, another Korean kingdom, and Tang China; this alliance went on extended to the Balhae as well.
 Commerce and correspondence was also maintained through the ancient Silk Road after a part of the ancient Oghuz Turks migrated westward and settled in the lands of Anatolia (today Turkey).

 These relations can be largely traced to the formation of the South Korean nation, when Turkey, namely the Turkish Brigade, had supported South Koreans against North Korean and Chinese forces at the Korean War.
 Of the 721 Turkish soldiers who fell in the war, 462 were buried at the United Nations Memorial Cemetery (Heroes' Cemetery) in Busan.
 Based on those mutual gestures and acts of ancient friendship, the relationship between the two nations is often referred as "Korean–Turkish brotherhood" (Kore–Türk kardeşliği; 한국 – 터키 우정).

 Participation of Turkish troops in the Korean War (June 25, 1950 – July 27, 1953) led to the formation of an alliance between South Korea and Turkey.
 After the government of Republic of Korea was announced on August 15, 1948, Turkey, in 1949, was the 10th country to recognize the South Korean government as the only legitimate government on the Korean Peninsula.
 Turkey was the third country to establish a permanent embassy in South Korea after the United States and Republic of China and South Korea established its seventh diplomatic mission in Turkey.
-The 50th anniversary of the establishment of diplomatic relations between Korea South Korea and Turkey occurred in 2007 and 2010 marked the 60th anniversary of participation of Turkish troops in the Korean War.
+The 50th anniversary of the establishment of diplomatic relations between South Korea and Turkey occurred in 2007 and 2010 marked the 60th anniversary of participation of Turkish troops in the Korean War.

 Turkish troops withdrew from Korea during the 1970s and then the focus of relationship between the two countries moved from military to economy and commerce.
 In 1971 a sister city agreement was reached between Seoul and Ankara and a Korean Park was built in Ankara, and in 1973 a Korean War memorial monument was erected in the park.
 In 1974 the Korea Trade Center or KOTRA opened an office in Istanbul.